sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-08_the-enduring-mystery-of-ivc.md

 +++
-title = "The enduring mystery ofxa0IVC"
+title = "The enduring mystery of IVC"

 +++
 The IVC or the Sarasvati-Sindhu civilization(SSC) or the Harappan